Ashish-Patnaik/Buddly-AI/README.md

 # 🌟 Buddly AI — From Prompt to Prototype in Seconds

 **Buddly AI** is a modern, web-based development environment that bridges the gap between idea and execution.
-Powered by Google’s Gemini, this intelligent assistant enables you to build, preview, and iterate on full web applications with just a natural language prompt.
+Powered by AI, this intelligent assistant enables you to build, preview, and iterate on full web applications with just a natural language prompt.

 🔥 [Live Demo](https://buddlyai.netlify.app/)